 We can pray specifically to make the best decision.
 When making decisions we can ask God to reveal the right decision through a sense of peace, or a confirmation of some kind.
 Confirmation can come in many ways but is usually paired with the next two steps; scripture and wise counsel.
 Sometimes the choice is made clear but other times the best choice is to wait.

 “This is God’s Message, the God who made the earth, made it livable and lasting, known everywhere as God: ‘Call to me and I will answer you.
-I’ll tell you marvelous and wondrous things that you could never figure out on your own.’
-Jeremiah 33:3 MSG
+I’ll tell you marvelous and wondrous things that you could never figure out on your own.”

 Read Scripture When Making a Decision

 Reading scripture when making decisions brings peace.
-We can read specific verses about seeking guidance on a decision or immerse ourselves in comforting and encouraging scripture.
+We can read specific verses about seeking guidance on a decision, read how others made decisions, or immerse ourselves in comforting and encouraging scripture.
 Either way, God is available to speak to us through His words.

 Seek Advice When Making a Decision

 When seeking advice, it is important to get counsel from the right people.
 Who are the right people?
-The people who live a life honoring God and demonstrate the fruit of the spirit.
-The people who can provide an unbiased perspective.
-The people who care what is the best decision for you without an agenda or manipulation of the outcome.
+People who live a life honoring God and demonstrate the fruit of the spirit.
+People who provide an unbiased perspective.
+People who care about what is the best decision for you without an agenda or manipulation of the outcome.

 In Job’s prayer, he beautifully summarizes why God is the best place for advice: